 Selected Fellows should be available to work on the community project an average of 7-10 hours weekly, including attending community meetings during the day and evenings, conducting community research and preparing reports, and meeting with faculty and staff.
 There is flexibility regarding hours; however, the Fellow must have some daytime availability and will need to make every effort to be available for key evening and weekend community meetings.
 In addition to the community project, Fellows are encouraged to attend monthly Community Partnership Project brown bag conversations and seminars that relate to the community project.

 To qualify for a Community Building Fellowship, graduate students must meet a minimum eligibility requirement of a 3.0 GPA in graduate and undergraduate studies, and must have an interest in working with community-based efforts that engage residents and organizations in creating positive local change.
-The application process for 2013-2014 fellows will be announced in May.
+Please check back in January 2014 for the next application schedule.

 For more information, contact:

 Kay Gasen, Director, Community Partnership Project, at firstname.lastname@example.org or (314) 516-5269.

 To apply and for more information, download these two forms:

 Courtney Kampwerth is pursuing a Masters in Social Work.
 Courtney completed her undergraduate degree in Social Work at UMSL.
 Her Community Building Fellow responsibilities will include working on the Healthy Corner Store Project.